-e command line option ignored

 BTW, the processing starts with the first event whether I use the -n 1 or not.

-#1 Updated by Christopher Green almost 8 years ago
+#1 Updated by Christopher Green about 8 years ago

 - Category set to Navigation